influenzanet/python-ifncli/docs/study.md

 # Default Resources path layout

-By default the commands expects files to follow a standard organization describe in [readme file](readme.md).
+By default the commands expects resources files to follow a standard organization described in [readme file](../readme.md).
 Some options can use this default layout to find the files at the expected place, instead of typing the full path.

 # Study commands